-Kattegat data are not presented because they are generally low and indicated that heavy cyanobacteria blooms did not occur.
+Also Kattegat data are not presented because they are generally low and indicated that heavy cyanobacteria blooms did not occur.
 Only at the end of July 2008, a bloom with peaks of up to 400 μ g/L occurred at the two Kattegat stations, but monthly and seasonal means were of course much lower.

 Because of the high variability, no clear trend is visible in most areas.
 A decrease in cyanobacteria biomass was noticed in the Gulf of Riga and Arkona Basin until 2014, but this trend was interrupted by high biomass values in 2015.
-Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Basin and Arkona Basin but not in the Eastern Gotland Basin.
+An increasing trend seems to establish in the Bothnian Sea.Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Basin and Arkona Basin but not in the Eastern Gotland Basin.
+Concerning class Cyanophyceae, i.e. all cyanobacterial taxa including also the non-nitrogen-fixing taxa, increasing trends in late summer biomass in the northern Baltic Proper, the Gulf of Finland, and the Åland Sea from year 1979 to 2011 have been reported by Suikkanen et al. (2013).
+Trend analyses by Lehtinen et al. (2016) with data from 1979 to 2014 showed increasing trends in late summer biomass of class Cyanophyceae in the Bothnian Sea, the Åland Sea, and the Gulf of Finland.

 Large variations between different areas may occur.
-For example, the cyanobacteria biomass was low in the Arkona Basin and Bornholm Basin in 2004 and 2005, but high in the Eastern Gotland Basin at the same time.
-The basin-wide differences in bloom distribution are also known from satellite images (Öberg 2015).
+For example, the cyanobacteria biomass was exceptionally low in the Arkona Basin and Bornholm Basin in 2004 and 2005, but high in the Eastern Gotland Basin at the same time.
+The basin-wide differences in bloom distribution are also known from satellite images (Öberg 2016).
 This stresses the importance of dividing the Baltic Sea into sub-regions and treating them separately.

 Although the satellite images give valuable information on the spatial differences in cyanobacteria abundances, numerous discrepancies between satellite images and ship-based biomass data exist.
-For example, the high biomass in the Arkona Basin in 1998 and 2008 is not reflected in the number of days with cyanobacteria observed in the satellite images (Öberg 2015).
-Also at station Landsort Deep there is little systematic correlation between actual cyanobacteria biomass and satellite surface data, probably because of deep maxima of Aphanizomenon which cannot be adequately recorded by satellites.
+For example, the high biomass in the Arkona Basin in 1998 and 2008 is not reflected in the number of days with cyanobacteria observed in the satellite images (Öberg 2016).
+Also at station Landsort Deep there is only little systematic correlation between actual cyanobacteria biomass and satellite surface data, probably because of deep maxima of Aphanizomenon which cannot be adequately recorded by satellites.
 Satellites may detect the blooms only under specific weather conditions (clear sky) whereas ship-based measurements are not so selective.

 As shown in Fig. 2, Aphanizomenon is dominating in the northern regions of the Baltic Sea whereas Nodularia is mostly dominating in the southern Baltic Sea.
 The question is whether this reflects (1) a north-south salinity gradient or (2) a coastal versus open sea gradient as most stations in the north are situated near the coast whereas those in the south are mainly remote of the coast.
 Aphanizomenon seems to prefer lower salinity than Nodularia irrespective of the coasts.
 Nodularia has a higher temperature optimum (20-25 °C) than Aphanizomenon (16-22 °C) according to Lehtimäki et al. (1997).
-Dolichospermum is of less importance.
+Dolichospermum is of less quantitative importance.